Death of Clare Nowland: Aftermath

 On 23 May 2023, White was suspended from duty.
 On 24 May, hours before Nowland's death, he was charged with recklessly causing grievous bodily harm, assault occasioning actual bodily harm, and common assault.
 On 29 November, White's charges were upgraded to manslaughter.

 On 27 May, a small group of protestors marched on NSW Police headquarters in Parramatta.

 Nowland's funeral was held in Cooma on 13 June 2023.

 On 21 June, following a freedom of information request by The Sydney Morning Herald, it was discovered that NSW Police media had deliberately withheld advice to the public that White had used a Taser on Nowland.
 The police statement issued to the public only said Nowland had “sustained injuries during an interaction with police"; NSW Police Commissioner Karen Webb was widely criticised for this decision.

-On 3 December 2024, White was officially sacked by the NSW Police.
+On 3 December 2024, White was officially sacked by the NSW Police Force.

 As part of his sentence, White wrote an apology letter to Nowland’s family in which he expressed remorse for his actions.